-This test used the same test procedures as used for the CIM 09b Validation test, except that participants imported and exported the Duke Energy large system model.
+This test used the same test procedures as used for the CIM 10 Validation test, except that participants imported and exported the Duke Energy and CAISO large system models.

-Due to the size of the model and the time required to import and validate, it was suggested that participants come prepared with a Duke Energy CIM XML document that they had already been created (exported) ahead of time.
+Due to the size of the model and the time required to import and validate, it was suggested that participants come prepared with Duke Energy and CAISO CIM XML documents that they had already been created (exported) ahead of time.
 That meant that they had already imported and validated the model off-site as well as exported it for use by other participants, hopefully prior to the on-site testing.
 To get credit for a successful import and internal validation, participants had to bring a database and display capability to permit an observer to check on-site that the model was imported correctly.
 The exported model was validated on-site as well using the XML Validation tool.